severalnines/docs/user-guide/deploy.rst

 MySQL Replication
 +++++++++++++++++

-Deploys a new MySQL Replication.
+Deploys a new MySQL Replication or a standalone MySQL server.
 The database cluster will be automatically added into ClusterControl once deployed.
-Minimum of two nodes is required.
-If only one MySQL IP address or hostname is defined, ClusterControl will deploy it as a standalone MySQL server.
+Minimum of two nodes is required for MySQL replication.
+If only one MySQL IP address or hostname is defined, ClusterControl will deploy it as a standalone MySQL server with binary log enabled.

 By default, ClusterControl deploys MySQL replication with the following configurations:

-* GTID enabled (MySQL and Percona only).
+* GTID with ``log_slave_updates`` enabled (MySQL and Percona only).
-* Start all database nodes with ``read_only=ON``.
+* Start all database nodes with ``read_only=ON`` and ``super_read_only=ON`` (if supported).
 The chosen master will be promoted by disabling read-only dynamically.
 * PERFORMANCE_SCHEMA disabled.
 * ClusterControl will create and grant necessary privileges for 2 MySQL users - ``cmon`` for monitoring and management and ``backupuser`` for backup and restore purposes.
 * Generated account credentials are stored inside ``/etc/mysql/secrets-backup.cnf``.
+* ClusterControl will configure semi-synchronous replication.

 If you would like to customize the above configurations, modify the template base file to suit your needs before proceed to the deployment.
 See :ref:`MySQL - Manage - Configurations - Base Template Files` for details.